muhkartal/NeuroMed/docs/user_guide.md

 # Medical Literature User Guide

-This guide provides instructions on how to effectively use the Medical Literature component of MedExplain AI Pro.
+This guide provides instructions on how to effectively use the Medical Literature component of Vital AI Pro.

 ## Overview